Cryptocurrency exchanges suffer a setback

 Crypto is an unstable market at the best of times; the lack of trust regarding digital currencies from state governments continues to be an issue, as well as the fact legislation for crypto is so unclear and remains a hot topic of contention for governments across the globe.
 But it’s not just the currencies, it’s the framework that supports them that is suffering in this latest Bitcoin setback.
 The popular US brokerage platform Coinbase, which has been highly influential in the progress of the crypto sector, announced that the sending service for a range of currencies had gone down – 25 listed cryptocurrencies available for trade on the platform.

-The lack of ability to trade may seem insignificant, but it has a more lasting effect on the industry as a whole.
+The lack of ability to trade may seem insignificant, but it has a more lasting effect on the industry as a whole, notes AML Software Solutions.
 Broadly speaking, all facets of the cryptocurrency industry need to be conveying confidence to new users and satisfying the needs of those that already subscribe.
 It remains unclear what has caused such a stir in the crypto world, but early speculation points to the Korean cryptocurrency Bithumb, which was raided by police for alleged fraudulent token trades.
 This is the kind of attention the industry could do without.
 More will become clear in the coming days.

 - Will cryptocurrency last?
 Here’s what we know